biigm/Events_manager/README.md

 Page is fully responsive, there should be no troubles in accessing it on any device.
 Media queries in css changes page layout accordingly to the device viewport size.

+ # Installation

+If you want to run/develop the code, you need to recreate the development environment based on package.json file - you need to install the components listed in there (by using npm install in bash console in project folder).
+To run the site you need to compile jsx files into out.js - it can be done in one of two ways:

+*   use dev-server - use command "npm run start" in bash console, it will start the server locally with preprocessed jsx and sass code.
+You need to use style-loader in webpack.config.js, because MiniCSS.loader doesn't support HMR.
+Sipmly comment the line in weback.config.js which calls MiniCSS.loader and uncomment the line calling 'style-loader' - styles will be loaded in styles html tag in head of index.html,
+*   build the site - use command "npm run build" in bash console.
+The entire site will be built in docs folder.
+If you use that option you need to use MiniCSS.loader in webpack.config.js - it will create seprate file with processed css code and import it in index.html.

  # Remarks